raspberry-pi-instalar-noobs

 Installing an operating system on Raspberry Pi with Noobs

-The first thing we have to do is install an operating system from the various options available on the SD card or micro SD (depending on the model) that we use as memory.
+The first thing we need to do is install an operating system, among the several available, on the SD or micro SD card (depending on the model) that we use as memory.

-Fortunately, the installation process has been greatly simplified since the release of the original Raspberry Pi thanks to the appearance of Noobs.
-It is currently a simple and fast process, suitable for all audiences.
+Fortunately, the installation process has been greatly simplified since the launch of the original Raspberry Pi thanks to the appearance of Noobs.
+Nowadays, it is a simple and fast process, suitable for everyone.

 What is Noobs?

-Noobs (New Out Of Box Software) is an application available for Raspberry Pi that we will install on the memory card, instead of installing an operating system.
+Noobs (New Out Of Box Software) is an application available for Raspberry Pi that we are going to install on the memory card, instead of installing an operating system directly.

-When starting Raspberry, a window with various operating systems will appear, and installing them will be as simple as selecting one, clicking, and waiting for it to be downloaded from the internet and installed on the Raspberry Pi.
+When booting the Raspberry, a window will appear with various operating systems, and installing them will be as simple as selecting one, clicking, and waiting for it to be downloaded from the internet and installed on the Raspberry Pi.

 Download Noobs

-First, we need to download Noobs from this website. https://www.raspberrypi.org/downloads/noobs/
+First, we must download Noobs from this website. https://www.raspberrypi.org/downloads/noobs/

 raspberry-instalar-noobs-1

 There are two versions of Noobs.
-The “normal” one comes preloaded with the Raspbian operating system, so if you choose to install this system, it is not necessary for Noobs to download it from the internet when starting Raspberry Pi for the first time.
-If you choose another system, it would be downloaded before installation.
+The “normal” one comes preloaded with the Raspbian operating system, so if you choose to install this system, Noobs does not need to download it from the internet when starting the Raspberry Pi for the first time.
+If you choose another system, it will be downloaded before installation.

 raspberry-instalar-noobs-2

-Raspbian is a variant of the Linux Debian distribution, adapted for Raspberry Pi.
+Raspbian is a variant of the Linux distribution Debian, adapted for Raspberry Pi.
 It is the most common operating system for Raspberry Pi.

-The Lite version contains only the necessary files to run Noobs, without preloaded Raspbian, so the image size is smaller.
-On the other hand, any operating system we choose (including Raspbian) when starting Raspberry Pi for the first time will need to be downloaded at the beginning.
+The Lite version contains only the necessary files to run Noobs, without Raspbian preloaded, so the image has a smaller size.
+On the other hand, any operating system we choose (including Raspbian) when starting the Raspberry Pi for the first time will need to be downloaded at startup.

-In general, if you plan to install Raspbian (which is normal), choose the complete version, and the Lite version if you are sure you want to install another operating system.
+In general, if you plan to install Raspbian (which is normal) choose the full version, and the Lite version if you are sure you want to install another operating system.

 Install Noobs

-To install Noobs, first we will need a computer with an SD/micro SD card reader, to prepare the card before using it on our Raspberry Pi.
+To install Noobs, first, we will need a computer with an SD/micro SD card reader, to be able to prepare the card before using it in our Raspberry Pi.
 Some computers (especially laptops) have a built-in reader.
-If not, we will need to use a USB card reader.
+If you don’t have one, you will need to use a USB card reader.

-The only “complication” is that, given the differences in file formats, we need to format the SD/micro SD card appropriately.
+The only “complication” is that, given the differences in file formats, we format the SD/micro SD card appropriately.

-In Windows and Mac, it is convenient to use a specific program to format SD/micro SD cards.
+On Windows and Mac, it is convenient to use a specific program to format, using a specific application to format SD/micro SD cards.

-While not strictly necessary, if we do not use it, we may encounter strange errors in the future, so it is more than advisable.
+While not strictly a necessary step, if we don’t use it we can have strange errors in the future, so it is highly advisable.

-There are several specific tools to format SD/micro SD cards.
-A good option is to use SD Card Formatter from the SD Association (SDA), which is available at this link https://www.sdcard.org/downloads/formatter_4/
+There are several specific tools for formatting SD/micro SD cards.
+A good option is to use SD Card Formatter from the SD Association (SDA) itself, which is available at this link https://www.sdcard.org/downloads/formatter_4/

 raspberry-instalar-noobs-3

-Download the application, choose the corresponding drive for the SD/micro SD card, and format it.
+We download the application, choose the drive corresponding to the SD/micro SD card, and format it.

 raspberry-instalar-noobs-4

-In most Linux distributions, we will not have the previous problems.
+In most Linux distributions, we won’t have the previous problems.
 However, it is always interesting to use a program like Gparted.

 raspberry-instalar-noobs-5